patrickjuchli/basic-ftp/README.md

 `new Client(timeout, options)`

 Create a client instance.
 Configure it with a timeout in milliseconds that will be used for any connection made.
 Use 0 to disable timeouts, default is 30 seconds.

+The timeout applies to the server: a transfer fails if the server stops making progress for that long.
+It doesn't limit how long your own streams may take.
+A download piped into a slow destination, or an upload fed by a slow source, can hold up a transfer for as long as it needs to without running into a timeout.
+If you want to limit that as well, do it in your own code.

 Options are:

 - `allowSeparateTransferHost (boolean)`, the FTP spec makes it possible for a server to tell the client to use a different IP address for file transfers than for the initial control connection.
 This is a potential vector for FTP bounce attacks, so by default this is set to `false` and the library will throw an error if a server tries to redirect transfers to a different host.
 Set this to `true` only if you are connecting to a server that legitimately requires it.